philipturner/metal-experiment-1/README.md

 - 5) Custom cache and shader archive for command-line SwiftPM builds, will reuse this concept in OpenCL backend which has no system shader cache
 - 6) Multithreaded and delayed MPSGraph creation
 - 7) Perform "constant folding" of extremely tiny tensors on the CPU, before submitting to the GPU
+- 8) Generate a graph in-flight, fuse non-adjacent unary operations, fuse a subset of binary operations into unary operation chains

 > You may notice some wierd commit messages being just "z".
 It is easy to type "z" on a keyboard when submitting a commit message to synchronize your work with the cloud.
 Alternatively, I could close-source this repo to prevent the informal commit messages from being public.
 But the downsides of that approach are much greater.